Cryptocarya angulata: Description

 Cryptocarya angulata is a rainforest tree that typically grows to a height of 30 m, but its stem is not usually buttressed.
 Its leaves are lance-shaped to elliptic or egg-shaped, 47–142 mm long and 25–60 mm wide on a petiole 4–13 mm long.
 The flowers are borne in panicles that are shorter than the leaves, the flowers sometimes with an unpleasant odour.
 The tepals are 1.3–1.7 mm long, the outer anthers 0.5–0.7 mm long and the inner anthers 0.6–0.7 mm long.
 Flowering occurs from November to January, and the fruit is an elliptic, blue-black to black drupe 24–30 mm long and 14–20 mm wide.

 Taxonomy

-Cryptocarya angulata was first formally described in 1933 by Cyril Tenison White in Contributions from the Arnold Arboretum of Harvard University, from specimens collected from Gadgarra on the Atherton Tableland at an altitude of about 800 m.
+Cryptocarya angulata was first formally described in 1933 by Cyril Tenison White in Contributions from the Arnold Arboretum of Harvard University, from specimens collected from Gadgarra on the Atherton Tableland at an elevation of about 800 m.

 Distribution and habitat

-Ivory laurel grows in rainforest at altitudes up to 1250 m above sea level, between Cooktown and Eungella in north Queensland.
+Ivory laurel grows in rainforest at elevations up to 1250 m above sea level, between Cooktown and Eungella in north Queensland.